Outlaw country: Development

 As Southern rock flourished, veteran country artists incorporated rock into their music in this genre.
 Songwriters/guitarists such as Willie Nelson, Waylon Jennings, and Hank Williams, Jr. shed the formulaic Nashville sound, grew long hair, and replaced rhinestone-studded suits with leather jackets.
 Outlaw country artists spoke openly about smoking marijuana.
 Fiercely independent, the "outlaws" abandoned lush orchestrations, stripped the music to its country core, and added a rock sensibility to the sound.
 At the same time, outlaw country performers brought back older styles that had fallen into disuse, such as honky tonk songs and "cowboy ballads".
 As well, Nelson and Jennings incorporated more R&B and soul music into their country music by working with Memphis and Muscle Shoals Rhythm Section musicians.

-The outlaw country artists aimed to resist the big "machine" of the Nashville establishment, which "codified" norms of sounds, styles, and even appearance and behavior through influential "tastemaker" shows such as Grand Ole Opry.
-The Grand Ole Opry, which was "staunchly conservative", used its influence over Nashville's Music Row to control who could play and what types of songs they could perform.
+The outlaw country artists aimed to resist the influence of the Nashville establishment, which had norms of sounds, styles, and even appearance and behavior through influential tastemaker shows such as Grand Ole Opry.
+The Grand Ole Opry, which was described as "staunchly conservative" in adhering to its established traditions, used its influence over Nashville's Music Row to control who could play and what types of songs they could perform.
 Jennings described his experience in that city's recording industry as like working on an assembly line, in which records were produced like "clockwork".

 In 1973 Jennings produced Lonesome, On'ry and Mean.
 The theme song was written by Steve Young, a songwriter and performer who never made it in the mainstream, but whose songs helped to create the outlaw style.
 The follow-up album for Jennings was Honky Tonk Heroes and the songwriter hero was Texan Billy Joe Shaver.
 Like Steve Young, Shaver never made it big, but his 1973 album Old Five and Dimers Like Me is considered a country classic in the outlaw genre.

 Willie Nelson's career as a songwriter in Nashville peaked in the late 1960s.
 As a songwriter, he had written a number of major pop-crossover hits, including "Crazy" for Patsy Cline and "Hello Walls" for Faron Young, but as a singer, he was getting nowhere.
 He left Nashville in 1971 to return to Texas.
 The musicians he met in Austin had been developing the folk and rock influenced country music that grew into the outlaw genre.
 Performing and associating with the likes of Jerry Jeff Walker, Michael Martin Murphey, and Billy Joe Shaver helped shape his future career.